simolus3/drift/README.md

 We use [melos](https://melos.invertase.dev/) to manage the different packages in this repository.

 You can install it with `dart pub global activate melos`.
-If your Dart SDK was installed as part of Flutter, you can then run `melos bootstrap` to provision all dependencies.
-Otherwise, run `flutter pub global run melos bootstrap`.
+To activate it in this repository, run `dart pub get` in this directory followed by `melos bootstrap`.